eunjijuliako/Capstone/Readme.md

     - Since the dataset already contains high-resolution (HR) images, low-resolution (LR) images are generated for training and testing the deep learning-based super-resolution model.
     - The script `Part0.Pre_Processing/degradation_folder_for_super_resolution.py` is used to apply degradation to the HR images, producing degraded LR images.
 2. **Split Dataset into Train and Test Sets**
-    - The dataset is split such that 80% of the images form the training set and 20% form the testing set.
+    - The dataset is split, so 80% of the images are from the training and 20% from the testing sets.
-    - The paired dataset is created, where LR images and corresponding HR images are grouped.
+    - The paired dataset is created, where LR and corresponding HR images are grouped.
 However, 20% of the HR images are excluded from training and reserved for testing.
     - This is done using the script `Part0.Pre_Processing/dataset_train_test_for_classification.py`.

 ---